mattermost-community/mattermost-app-trello/README.md

 $ ./build
 ```

-When the container is created correctly, the api will be running at the url http://127.0.0.1:4002 in such a way that the installation can be carried out in Mattermost.
+When the container is created correctly, the API will be running at the url http://127.0.0.1:4002 in such a way that the installation can be carried out in Mattermost.